 2J1.
 Pursuit is a race between competitors who are started at equal intervals around the track, and is run until one rider catches the others or until a certain distance is covered, as specified in advance.
 A rider catches another by overtaking and drawing even.
 2J2.
 Championship individual pursuit and disabled tandem pursuit, treated below, is a race between two riders starting on opposite sides of the track and ending either when one rider catches the other or a certain distance is covered.
-The distances used are 3000 meters for elite women and juniors, LC1 women; LC2 women; LC3/4 women; CP 3/4 women; USABA women & mixed tandems; and 4000 meters for elite men and LC1 men and LC 2 men; LC 3/4 men; CP 3/4 men; USABA men's tandems.
+The distances used are 3000 meters for elite women and juniors, and 4000 meters for elite men.
 The rider who catches the other or covers the distance in the shortest time is the winner.